-I now feel that I have the necessary experience to excel in a Master’s Program and become a CRNA and I want to pursue my highest aspirations, my ideal: the Master’s Degree in Nurse Anesthesia at XXXX University.
-A rugged individual both psychologically and physically, I thrive on pressure and feel most fulfilled by my contribution to emergency cases, especially when we are successful at saving a life that was hanging by a thread when the patient came to ICU.
-I see nursing anesthesia, in particular, as noble work in light of the enormous responsibility that is bestowed on the CRNA; and I find meeting this responsibility to the highest degree possible to be my greatest joy on a day-to-day basis.
+I now feel I have the necessary experience to excel in a Master’s Program and become a CRNA.
+I want to pursue my highest aspirations, my ideal: the Master’s Degree in Nurse Anesthesia at XXXX University.
+A rugged individual both psychologically and physically, I thrive on pressure and feel most fulfilled by my contribution to emergency cases, especially when we successfully saved a life hanging by a thread when the patient came to the ICU.
+I see nursing anesthesia, in particular, as noble work in light of the enormous responsibility bestowed on the CRNA, and I find meeting this responsibility to the highest degree possible to be my greatest joy on a day-to-day basis.

-Immigrating to America from Russia along with my family in 1991 while still a small child, I grew up like the child of any other recent immigrant family, a native speaker of both English and the primary language of their native land, in my case Russian.
-Now 26 years old, I have been working as an RN since August of 2012 and I have been serving in my current position in the ICU of XXXX University Midtown Hospital since October of 2013.
-The use of invasive monitoring equipment and vasoactive medication is now my second nature; yet I could not be more excited about a lifetime of improvement in these areas, making the invasive as palatable as possible.
+I immigrated to America from Russia along with my family in 1991.
+While still a small child, I grew up like the child of any other recent immigrant family, a native speaker of both English and the primary language of their native land, in my case Russian.
+Now 26 years old, I have been working as an RN since August 2012, and I have been serving in my current position in the ICU of XXXX University Midtown Hospital since October 2013.
+Invasive monitoring equipment and vasoactive medication are now my second nature.
+Yet, I could not be more excited about a lifetime of improvement in these areas, making the invasive as palatable as possible.